ElektraInitiative/libelektra/doc/tutorials/merge.md

 ## Scripts

-There are two tools of which cmerge is the central tool:
+There are two tools of which merge is the central tool:

 1. [`kdb install-config-file`](/doc/help/kdb-install-config-file.md) installs or merges configuration files from the file system into
    Elektra.
 There is [a tutorial](/doc/tutorials/install-config-files.md) for this tool, too.
-2. [`kdb cmerge-config-files`](/doc/help/kdb-cmerge-config-files) performs a three-way merge on three files using Elektra
+2. [`kdb merge-config-files`](/doc/help/kdb-cmerge-config-files) performs a three-way merge on three files using Elektra

 ## Calling the API